graphql/graphql.github.io/src/pages/blog/2025-09-08-announcing-graphqldotorg.md

 title: "Introducing the New GraphQL.org: A Decade of Evolution, Redesigned"
 tags: ["announcement"]
 date: 2025-09-08
-byline: Saihaj Singh
+byline: Saihajpreet Singh & Piotr Monwid-Olechnowicz
 ---

 After ten years of continuous growth and evolution, we're excited to announce the complete redesign of GraphQL.org!

 What started as a simple query language has transformed into the backbone of modern API development at companies like Meta, Netflix, GitHub, and thousands of others worldwide.